ChrisBotella/SamplingEffort/README.md

 ## Real data illustration

 ### Prerequisites
-0) Having a machine with >60Gb of RAM.
-Required by glmnet during the fitting process (otherwise decreasing the number of background points per sampling cell - variable __n__ in __plantnet_effort.R__ - will approximately reduce the memory consumption by the same factor, but may entail higher bias in the model fit, or even identifiability problems).
+0) Having a machine with >60Gb of RAM (for model default settings).
+It's required to carry out the construction of the sparse model matrix and glmnet fitting process, and R will crash if there's not enough memory available.
+Decreasing the number of background points per sampling cell - variable __n__ in __plantnet_effort.R__ - will approximately reduce the memory consumption by the same factor, but may entail bias in the model fit, or even identifiability problems.
-1) Install librairies: glmnet, data.table, raster, rgdal, rgeos, grid, ggplot2.
+1) Install librairies: glmnet, data.table, raster, rgdal, rgeos, grid, ggplot2, plyr.
 2) Download all the repository (zip file __SamplingEffort-master.zip__) and unzip the whole directory __SamplingEffort-master__ locally.
 3) Download the Pl@ntNet occurrences data:
 Botella Christophe, Bonnet Pierre, Joly Alexis, Lombardo Jean-Christophe, & Affouard Antoine.
 (2019).
 Pl@ntNet queries 2017-2018 in France (Version 0) [Data set].
 Zenodo. http://doi.org/10.5281/zenodo.2634137